 - The Engineers.
 It viscerally demonstrates that the tastes of engineers can determine resource distribution.
 The idea of engineers having resources at their disposal is now demonstrated to everyone.

 - Space Projects.
 It demonstrates that it is possible to achieve acclaim in society by working on space exploration.

 Of these effects, 2., 3. and 4. are clearly positive externalities.
 Both Jeff Bezos and NASA now have more organizational capital than before.
 Someone justifying their choice to major in aerospace engineering to friends and family now has to justify a little less.
 Should our society be awarding status to the engineers and organizers who achieve such feats?
 I think the answer is clearly yes.

 Whether we house them in the private sector as with Elon, or whether we grant them a government jersey as was done with Von Braun, the nature of their task doesn’t change.
-They must fundamentally understand engineering to evaluate engineers and have the deferral of both engineers and resource distributors.
-In turn, the senior engineers must have the deferral of junior engineers.
-Celebration of such people isn’t merely a personal reward.
-It is how we replenish this social capital, which in turn powers the social fabric that enables these people to do what they do.
+The organizers of feats of engineering must fundamentally understand engineering to evaluate engineers, and have to be deferred to both by the engineers themselves and those who have resources to distribute.
+In turn, the senior engineers must command the deferral of junior engineers.
+The celebration of such people isn’t merely a personal reward: rather, it is how we replenish this social capital of engineering, which in turn powers the social fabric that enables these people to do what they do.
 Without it, you can’t go to space.